menu

 Model-based diagramming is a technique for bringing structure and consistency to technical system diagramming.
 Diagram models are essentially lists (or trees) of resources (things).
 An author then uses these resources when creating diagrams.

-Diagram models are great for reuse, as diagrams using the shared resources of the model can be easily kept in sync.
-Creating new diagrams from an existing model is also far easier than starting from scratch.
+Diagram models are great for reuse.
+Diagram authors using a shared model can easily keep their diagrams in sync.
+Creating new diagrams from an existing model is also far more manageable than starting from scratch.

 Re-using shared resources in different diagrams

 Diagram models are the diagramming equivalent of database schemas or static type checking.
-With some up-front investment, they help deliver system diagrams that deliver long-term value.
+With some up-front investment, they help deliver system diagrams that provide long-term value.

 Creating and using concrete diagramming models

 There are different techniques and philosophies for creating diagramming models.
 The subject of this article is concrete diagramming models.
-Concrete diagramming models are bottom-up, fact-based models that prioritize hard information over generalizations.
-They are ideal for creating diagrams with lots of detail, such as when diagramming existing systems.
+Concrete diagramming models are bottom-up, fact-based models prioritizing hard information over generalizations.
+They are ideal for creating detailed diagrams, such as when diagramming existing systems.

-Concrete diagramming models are domain-agnostic; they are used to diagram any type of system.
-They can be used with any diagramming tool; however, for best results, model-based diagramming tools are recommended over generic drag-and-drop tools.
+Concrete diagramming models are domain-agnostic; they can be used to diagram any type of system.
+They are compatible with any diagramming tool; however, for best results, model-based diagramming tools are recommended over generic drag-and-drop tools.

 Concrete and Abstract resources

 Concrete models are so-named because they model a system starting with concrete resources.
-A resource is any discrete entity in a system that provides value; a concrete resource is one that is material or tangible.
-It is an actual thing, something that indisputably exists.
+A resource is any discrete entity in a system that provides value; a concrete resource is material or tangible.
+It is an actual thing that indisputably exists.
 From computing, concrete resources can include the following:

 Database tables Servers